WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230518-implementation_plan_staging_index_rapid_iteration.md

 <!-- Describe the implementation step necessary for completion. -->

 Once the prerequisites above have been filled, the DAG can be created.
-This DAG will be named `create_new_es_index`, and will have the following parameters and steps.
+This DAG will be named `create_new_es_index`, and will have the parameters and steps described below.
+It will have a schedule of `None` so that it is only run when triggered.

 ### Parameters

 1. `media_type`: The media type for which the index is being created.
 Presently this would only be `image` or `audio`.
 2. `environment`: The Elasticsearch environment to operate against.
-Options are `production` and `staging`.
+Options are `production` and `staging` (and will be mapped to the appropriate Elasticsearch connection).
 3. `index_config`: A JSON object containing the configuration for the new index.
-   The values in this object will be merged with the existing configuration, where the value specified at a leaf key in the object will override the existing value.
+   The values in this object will be merged with the existing configuration, where the value specified at a leaf key in the object will override the existing value (see [Merging policy](#merging-policy) below).
 This can also be the entire index configuration, in which case the existing configuration will be replaced entirely (see `override_config` parameter below).
 4. `index_suffix`: (Optional) The name suffix of the new index to create.
 This will be a string, and will be used to name the index in Elasticsearch of the form `{media_type}-{index_suffix}`.
 If not provided, the suffix will be a